-It is common for visitors of these lands to want to buy souvenirs, which is why the “Regionales Talampaya” store is located inside the tourist center, where you can find local sweets, patero wine, typical jams, and other delicatessen.
-There are also T-shirts, park DVDs, mugs, pins, pencil holders, and other products at an affordable cost.
+It is common for visitors of these lands to want to buy souvenirs, which is why there is a gift shop inside the restaurant, where you can find local sweets, patero wine, olives, olive oil, typical jams and other delicatessen.
+There are also souvenirs such as T-shirts, caps, bottles, cups, magnets, stickers and other products.

 How did Talampaya National Park come to be a world heritage site?